Cross Border Fees: What They Are and How to Avoid Them

 What are cross border fees?

-Cross border fees are non-negotiable and issued by credit card networks such as Visa, MasterCard, Discover, or American Express.
-Card networks charge cross border fees to credit card processors like Square or Payment Depot.
 In turn, the credit card processor may choose either to absorb the cost of the fees or transfer them to the merchant.
-You will see these fees listed as either a "foreign transaction fee" or "cross border fee".
+You’ll see these fees listed as either a “foreign transaction fee” or “cross border fee”.

 Why am I being charged a cross border fee?

-Let’s say a tourist buys an item from your store or a Canadian client buys items from your online store.
-In both instances, your clients are using credit cards issued by a bank outside of the US.
+Let’s say a tourist buys an item from your brick and mortar store or a Canadian client buys items from your online store.
+In both instances, your clients are using credit cards issued by a bank outside the US.
 When this happens, extra transactions need to take place in order to convert the currency, whether the purchase was in person or online.
-In some cases, the issuing banks carry additional risks when a country's currency is unstable.
+In some cases, the issuing banks carry additional risks when a country’s currency is unstable.

 Since 2005, credit card companies and banks have been charging merchants for costs incurred with these transactions.

-For instance, Mastercard applies a 0.6% fee on transactions from countries other than the merchants and another 1.0% on interchange fees on funds that aren't in American dollars.
+For instance, Mastercard applies a 0.6% fee on transactions from countries other than the merchant’s and another 1.0% on interchange fees on funds that aren’t in American dollars.

 Visa has taken a different approach, through the creation of Visa B2B Connect, which makes it simpler for financial institutions to settle cross-border payments.
 This network operates in over 80 markets worldwide and is beneficial for businesses as it allows transactions to be made directly from their bank to the beneficiary bank, which has an impact on cash flow and creates more transparency and efficiency.